vovkos/jancy/doc/build-guide/rst/configure-paths.rst

 	SPHINX_BUILD_EXE    # (optional) path to Sphinx compiler executable sphinx-build PDFLATEX_EXE        # (optional) path to Latex-to-PDF compiler

-Note that you don't necessarily have to specify each and every variable above.

-First of all, it's OK to completely omit *optional* dependencies -- if you don't need those.

-Secondly, required dependencies may be auto-detected -- on Unix systems installed libraries and tools will likely be found automatically.
-On Windows Jancy build system will automatically find executables if they are added to ``PATH`` (via ``where`` command).
+.. expand-macro:: dependencies-cmake Jancy

-You do need to specify LLVM paths (unless you build and install LLVM 3.4.2 and not the newer versions available in repositories).
+You *do* need to specify LLVM paths (unless you build and install LLVM 3.4.2 and not the newer versions available in repositories).

 On Windows, you will also need to specify paths to the required libraries -- they are unlikely to be found automatically.

-And of course, you can always use ``paths.cmake`` to *fine-tune* the location of a specific tool/library.

-I personally prefer to always specify all the paths explicitly.

 .. rubric:: Sample paths.cmake on Linux: